ESO (External Secrets Operator) Breaking Change in 0.10.0

 • Webhook Provider Webhook provider now can only use secrets that are labeled with external-secrets.io/type: webhook.
 This enforces explicit setup for webhook secrets by users.

-Let’s take a look into the SecretStore .spec section.
+Let’s look at the SecretStore .spec section.

 # oc -n ${NAMESPACE} get SecretStore.external-secrets.io webhook-secret-store -o yaml|yq '.spec'